Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ## Creating your own Input Axis Controller

 The default implementation of `CinemachineInputAxisController` can process input from the Input package and from Unity's legacy input system.
 In the case where you want your input to come from an other source, you may need to create your own input controller.
+This example shows how to control a Camera with a slider.
+It can be easily modified to be used with other objects.

 ```cs
 using Unity.Cinemachine;